hydrusnetwork/hydrus/docs/advanced_duplicates_auto_resolution.md

 title: Filtering Duplicates Automatically
 ---

-**Hey, this is all for a system that is close to launching but still has some rough edges.
-If you are new to hydrus, please come back in a few months!**
+**Hey, this is all for a system that is close to launching but still has a couple rough edges.
+If you are new to hydrus, please come back soon!**

 ## the problem with duplicates processing